pivotal/LicenseFinder/CONTRIBUTING.md

 ## Development Dependencies

-To successfully run the test suite, you will need node.js, python, pip and gradle installed.
+To successfully run the test suite, you will need npm, maven, pip, gradle and bower installed.
 If you run `rake check_dependencies`, you'll see exactly what you're missing.

 ### Python